 Skip to content

-What are the side effects of coronavirus vaccines?
+What are the side effects of the coronavirus vaccination?

-It is important to distinguish between vaccination reactions and complications when talking about the side effects of coronavirus vaccines.
-The term vaccination reaction refers to typical symptoms such as redness or muscle pain.
-These are normal signs of the desired immune response and disappear after a few days.
-Vaccination complications, on the other hand, are very rare and refer to serious adverse drug reactions (ADR) [1].
+In the case of vaccination side effects, a distinction is made between vaccination reactions and vaccination complications.
+Vaccination reactions describe typical symptoms such as redness or aching limbs.
+These are signs of the desired immune response and subside after a few days.
+Vaccination complications, on the other hand, are very rare and refer to serious adverse drug reactions (ADRs) [1].

 Table listing the most common vaccination reactions of corona vaccines.